ethantr/unit-converter/README.md

 Made this in half a day, so it's not the best but for what it's worth.
 At least I procrastinated.

+note please dont actually use this for real conversions it is wrong half of this is a joke